 Personal Injury Claims when Using Subcontractors

-This is where it can get very messy, particularly they have an injury on site.
+This is where it can get very messy, particularly if they have an injury on site.
 The test of who is liable is the “undertaking” ie the work they were doing at the time the injury was sustained.

-Here’s the way it goes, in terms of liability.
+Here’s the way it goes, in terms of liability:

 If there is a Principal Contractor in control of the site, they are liable first.
 Why?
 Because they have a duty under the CDM Regulations to manage the overall standard of health and safety on site.